twardoch/yaplon/README.md

 # yaplon

-Convert between JSON, YAML, PLIST (binary and XML), XML, and CSV (read-only for CSV input) in the commandline.
+Convert between JSON, YAML, PLIST (binary and XML), XML, and CSV (read-only for CSV input) on the command line.
 Can be used in piping.
 Requires Python 3.9+.

 - Copyright (c) 2021-2024 Adam Twardoch <adam+github@twardoch.com> & Jules (AI Agent)